-The Master Plan applies to multiple transit lines with atgrade crossings, including all current and future planned Link lines and the Sound Transit-owned Lakewood Subdivision on which Sounder operates.
+The 2025-2029 At-Grade Crossing Program Master Plan (Master Plan) applies to multiple transit lines with atgrade crossings, including all current and future planned Link lines and the Sound Transit-owned Lakewood Subdivision on which Sounder operates.
 However, safety enhancements in the Rainier Valley are a priority and have been the Program's initial focus, as this area has experienced the highest concentration of at-grade incidents since Link service began in 2009.

 Crossings exist in many different geographic areas, each with environmental, cultural, and infrastructural characteristics.
-These differences require Sound Transit to tailor safety enhancements to effectively address the specific needs of each location while maintaining a consistent safety framework across the entire system.
+These differences require Sound

-Figure 1-1: Map of Sound Transit System
+Figure 1-1.
+Map of Sound Transit System Highlighting At-Grade Segments